simoneddeland/MonoGame/Documentation/articles/content/using_mgcb_editor.md

 ![Edit menu](~/images/content/mgcb_addexisting.png)

-Selecting “New Item...” will bring up the New Item dialog which displays a list of new items that can be created:
+Selecting “New Item...” will bring up the New Item dialog which displays a list of new items that can be created.
+This is useful when adding a SpriteFont to your project.

 ![New item](~/images/content/mgcb_newitem.png)

 When you select “Existing Item...”, you get to select an existing item from disk to add to the content project.
+This is useful for adding images and sound files.

 ## Built-in Content Importers and Processors